BernadetteLachner/Tachyons2Tailwind/README.md

   <li>In each framework, some elements have been styled directly.
 These elements will change accordingly, even without assigned classes.
 (This is particularly noteworthy when it comes to images.)</li>
   <li>A cool <a href="https://nerdcave.com/tailwind-cheat-sheet">Tailwind Cheatsheet</a></li>
   <li>You can use <code>https://unpkg.com/tailwindcss/dist/tailwind.min.css</code> in your header until Tailwind has been configured.
 Makes testing this much easier!</li>
   <li>There are some Tachyons classes which are not supported by Tailwind.
-These have been commented in the script (will add here soon).</li>
+These have been commented in the script (coming soon: extra option to remove unsupported Tachyons or to download legacy stylesheet supporting only these classes).</li>
 </ul>

 <h3>Running the script</h3>